-Effective fall semester 2005, all new and continuing full-time RSPH students (enrolled in 9 or more credit hours) will be required to have health insurance.
-Under this requirement, students must either purchase the Emory University Student Health Insurance Plan (offered by Aetna/The Chickering Group) or provide documentation of enrollment in a comparable United States domiciled health insurance plan.
+All new and continuing degree-seeking and international Emory University students are required to have health insurance.
+Under this requirement, students must either purchase the Emory University Student Health Insurance Plan (ESHIP) or provide documentation of enrollment in a comparable United States-domiciled plan.
+New students wishing to waive enrollment in the Emory Student Health Insurance Plan will need to complete the annual waiver process via OPUS prior to the first day of classes of their first semester at Emory.
+All returning students must also complete the enrollment/waiver process annually prior to the first day of classes of Fall Semester.
 For more information, visit the website www.emory.edu/UHS.